An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • + HEALTH AND MEDICATION INFORMATION

 It is very important that a child is kept home when sick, both for the child’s health and for the well-being of other students.
-Trinity School has a full-time registered nurse who manages the daily operations of the school clinic and renders first aid and subsequent treatment to injured or ill students, faculty, and staff.
-The Nurse may be reached during school hours at 404-231-8108 or nurse@trinityatl.org.
+Trinity School has two full-time registered nurses who manage the daily operations of the school clinic and render first aid and subsequent treatment to injured or ill students, faculty, and staff.
+The Nurses may be reached during school hours at 404-231-8108 or nurse@trinityatl.org.

 • Trinity maintains online student health records, which are completed by parents.